NightRare/SortMyStuff/README.md

 - Search through your own inventory
 - Move entries around to reflect it's physical placement
 - Multiple selection of entries

-## Other Notes
-The icon used in this project was created by Scott Hill (Retrieved from: https://dribbble.com/shots/126059-S) and only used for this **non-commercial** project for **educational** purposes, which is a component for the assessment of our Software Development Practice paper.